yms0606/turtlebot3_Manipulator_System/README.md

 ## ✨ Key Features

+- **ROS2 Communications**: Use ROS2 to implement communication between nodes.
 - **Object Detection**: Use YOLO detection to detect the location of the box corresponding to the task.
 - **Calibration**: The actual distance was measured by removing the distortion of the global cam through calibration.
 - **Rotation matrix**: The relative coordinates of the Turtlebot were obtained from the target using a rotation matrix.